fromsnowman2014/media_to_text_summary/README.md

 - **SubtitleGenerator**: Converts segments to SRT/VTT formats
 - **OutputWriter**: Manages file system operations for output
 - **CLI**: Coordinates the workflow and user interaction

+All these modules are located in the `extract_transcript` package.

 ## Supported Formats